dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/masterdetail/master-detail-filtering-with-a-dropdownlist-cs.md

 ---
 uid: web-forms/overview/data-access/masterdetail/master-detail-filtering-with-a-dropdownlist-cs
-title: "Master/Detail Filtering With a DropDownList (C#) | Microsoft Docs"
+title: "Master/Detail Filtering With a DropDownList Control and GridView (C#) | Microsoft Docs"
 author: rick-anderson
 description: "In this tutorial we'll see how to display the master records in a DropDownList control and the details of the selected list item in a GridView." ms.author: riande